Galapagos Island Cruises

 GALAPAGOS YACHT CATEGORIES

 Happy Gringo work together with over seventy different Galapagos yacht owners in total, all of whom operate both reliable and trustworthy tours.
 We sell both the smaller yachts (capacity for 12 to 16 passengers) for a more intimate Galapagos experience, and the larger Galaapgos cruise ships (from 30 up to 120 passengers).
-We have divided these yachts into 4 distinct categories:

 Follow each link for a list of Galapagos yachts in each category and more detailed information on each yacht - specifications, itinerary, past client feedback, prices and more.